Initial Assessment and Admission Appointment ... 601-364-3477

 Can I be treated by my Methodist Rehab physician and clinicians after I leave the hospital?

 Of course.
 Our staff physicians and clinicians provide follow-up care through an outpatient clinic located on the hospital’s second floor.
-Medical care is also available at Methodist Pain Management and Methodist Spine & Joint Center, two clinics located on our Flowood campus.
+Medical care is also available at Methodist Pain & Spine Center.

 Is outpatient therapy available?

 MRC is dedicated to help you recover from your initial injury or illness.
 And, we are here to support you and your family for years to come.
 We have an extensive network of outpatient services, including therapy for neurological and orthopedic conditions, a community reintegration program for brain injury survivors and comprehensive orthotics and prosthetics clinics in Mississippi and Louisiana.
 Our neuropsychology staff also provides outpatient services.

 What if I can’t go home?